Russell Malone is a guitarist who gives you everything in his playing. You get fire and touch, you get beauty and tone.

-Ahead of a performance at Hugh’s Room Live on Feb.
-7, Malone joined us for a conversation about what it takes to find your sound, and how he defines his own.
+Ahead of a performance in Toronto, Malone joined us for a conversation about what it takes to find your sound, and how he defines his own.

 You’re known for the beauty of your tone and sound.
 You’ve said that it’s all in your hands, that it’s who you are.
 You’ve said you were listening to yourself as a 16-year-old and you could recognize all the traits of your sound.
 Is it who you are when you’re born, or is it a process by which you come to that sound after a lot of hard work?